Phage group: Conditional lethal mutants

 The isolation of conditional lethal mutants of phage during 1962-1964 by the phage group members provided an opportunity to study the function of virtually all of the genes that are essential for growth of the phage under laboratory conditions.
 One class of conditional lethal mutants is known as amber mutants.
-These mutants were isolated and genetically characterized by Richard Epstein, Antoinette Bolle and Charles M. Steinberg in 1962 (although publication of their initial findings was delayed for 50 years: see Epstein et al., 2012.).
+These mutants were isolated and genetically characterized by Richard Epstein, Antoinette Bolle, and Charles M. Steinberg in 1962 (although publication of their initial findings was delayed for 50 years).
 A more complete genetic characterization of the amber mutants was described by Epstein et al. in 1964.
 Another class of conditional lethal mutants, referred to as temperature-sensitive mutants, was obtained by Robert Edgar and Ilga Lielausis.
 Studies of these two classes of mutants led to considerable insight into numerous fundamental biologic problems.
 Thus understanding was gained on the functions and interactions of the proteins employed in the machinery of DNA replication, repair and recombination, and on how viruses are assembled from protein and nucleic acid components (molecular morphogenesis).
-Furthermore, the role of chain terminating codons was elucidated.
+The role of chain terminating codons was also elucidated.
 One noteworthy study was performed by Sydney Brenner and collaborators using amber mutants defective in the gene encoding the major head protein of phage T4.
 This experiment provided strong evidence for the widely held, but prior to 1964 still unproven, "sequence hypothesis" that the amino acid sequence of a protein is specified by the nucleotide sequence of the gene determining the protein.
 Thus, this study demonstrated the co-linearity of the gene with its encoded polypeptide.